DanielPXL/nitro-fs/README.md

 ## Known Issues
 - The SSEQ command parser parses the "programming" commands (like variable, random, if, etc.) incorrectly.
 Not many games use these commands though, so far I have only found them in The Legend of Zelda: Spirit Tracks.
 - The SequenceRenderer only supports a small subset of the available commands (see [here](src/Formats/Audio/SequenceRenderer/Track.ts) for more info).
 The most important ones are supported though, and many games already work fine.
-- Something is wrong with envelopes (decay and release phase is not really accurate, I think the other phases are fine though?).

 ## Thanks to:
 - [Martin Korth's gbatek](https://problemkaputt.de/gbatek.htm) - documentation on everything related to the DS